Brechard/computer-vision-tf2/README.md

 - use_cosine_lr (True): flag to use cosine decay scheduler for the learning rate.
 - model_name ('Recognizer'): If you want to give the model another name.
 Used for saving the model training history.
 - extra (''): any extra information that you want to be saved in the file with the training parameters.
+- simple_aug (False): Flag to use simple images augmentation techniques or more complex ones.

 Remember to always execute inside the src folder.